 So, are you thinking about leaving your comfortable corporate or agency gig to go solo?
 There’s a lot to consider – will you need to obtain health insurance?, do you have a home office?, do you have money in the bank to supplement your earnings until you build up your business?
 Being a solopreneur can be a little scary but the rewards can be great too.

 In 2016 there were 55 million Americans working independently according to Freelancers Union.

-I made the leap about a year ago with no prior experience working “virtually”.
+I made the leap about two years ago with no prior experience working “virtually”.
 In the beginning, I needed to figure out a ton of things that I used to take for granted – things like how I would create a contract or how I would track my mileage and business expenses.
 I am not alone.
 In fact, in 2016 there were 55 million Americans working independently according to Freelancers Union.
 That’s about 35% of the total workforce.
 With so many people joining “freelance nation” a host of companies have created tools to make their lives easier.

 Here are a few of the tools that I have come to rely on to run Pinch Hit Partners, my virtual marketing agency.
 Most of them are free and all of them are easy to use (which is critical since you no longer have access to an on-call IT help desk).
 And these solutions aren’t just for solopreneurs.
 As your business grows, many of these technologies will easily scale up to accommodate more customers and employees.